PeterThramkrongart/ABM_SocKult/README.md

 The ABM itself is written in a Java based program called "Netlogo" meant for running ABMs.
-We have modified the code to include an adittional censorship intervention, and we have removed the code for an intervention using "Socratic Agents".
+We have modified the code to include an adittional censorship intervention, and we have removed the code for an intervention using "Socratic Agents". the model itself is called "MadsenMod - Cleaned, Netlogo 6.0.4.nlogo"

 The ABM is controlled using R in the scrips called "job.r" and "jobShort.r"